MAJOR FILMMAKER AWARDS

 Audience voting determines the winner of three awards from among the films in competition:

 - Leon Award for Best Documentary (named in memory of the late civic leader Leon Strauss)

 JURIED COMPETITION AWARDS

-A jury gives Interfaith Awards to both a documentary and a narrative, choosing from among 10 competition films (five in each category), which were selected for their artistic merit; contribution to the understanding of the human condition; and recognition of ethical, social, and spiritual values.
+Juries gives Interfaith Awards to both a documentary and a narrative, choosing from among eight films in each category, which were selected for their artistic merit; contribution to the understanding of the human condition; and recognition of ethical, social, and spiritual values.
 The selected films: